edgardomortiz/Captus/docs/content/assembly/extract/report.md

 However, collecting, summarizing, and visualizing such important information can be backbreaking, especially in a phylo"genomic" project which typically employs hundreds or even thousands of samples and loci.

 Don't worry, `Captus` automatically generates an informative report!
-Open `captus-assembly_extract.report.html` with your browser (internet connection required) to explore your extraction result at various scales, from the global level to the single sample or single locus level.
+Open `captus-extract_report.html` with your browser (internet connection required) to explore your extraction result at various scales, from the global level to the single sample or single locus level.
 {{% notice tip %}}

-- The entire report is based on data stored in [`captus-assembly_extract.stats.tsv`]({{< relref "assembly/extract/output#26-captus-assembly_extractstatstsv" >}}).
+- The entire report is based on data stored in [`captus-extract_stats.tsv`]({{< relref "assembly/extract/output#26-captus-extract_statstsv" >}}).
 - All tables and plots in the report are interactive powered by [`Plotly`](https://plotly.com/python).
 Visit the following sites once to take full advantage of its interactivity: